davidrpugh/nvidia-rapids-data-science-project/docker/README.md

 ### Using Docker Compose

 It is quite easy to make a typo whilst writing the above docker commands by hand, a less error-prone approach is to use [Docker Compose](https://docs.docker.com/compose/).
-The above docker commands have been encapsulated into the `docker-compose.yml` configuration file and your project specific values for `$USER`, `$UID`, and `$GID` can be stored in an `.env` file as follows.
+The above docker commands have been encapsulated into the `docker-compose.yml` configuration file.
+You will need to store your project specific values for `$USER`, `$UID`, and `$GID` in an a file called `.env` as follows.

 ```
 USER=$USER